fergald/explainer-bfcache-ccns/README.md

 because it has specified the conditions under which it should not be restored.

-The page can be cached with CCNS if both of the following are true
+A CCNS page can be cached as before but

-- the API has been used to declare relevant cookies and those cookies have not changed since the page was fetched.
+- if the API has been used to declare cookies for a document then changes to other cookies are not considered relevant.
-- either of
-   - the `Authorization` header has not been used.
-   - the `Authorization` header has been used and the API has been used to declare where tokens are stored and those tokens have not changed.
+- if the API has been used to declare where access tokens are stored and those tokens have not changed then RPCs are considered relevant.

 This allows sites to

 - increase their BFCache hit rate
 - avoid restoring documents with information that should not be restored
-- with the very small engineering overhead of declaring a list of cookies to monitor
+- with the very small engineering overhead of declaring a list of cookies or storage locations to monitor

 ### BFCache CCNS pages if HTTPS-only cookies don't change

 This is the ultimate combination.

-With the [API][api] in place and in use for some time, we would switch to a state where documents with CCNS that do not use the `Authorization` header and do not use the [API][api] would be allowed into BFCache and evicted on any change to _any_ HTTPS-only cookie ("secure" cookie) (only if cookies are enabled).
+With the [API][api] available, when no cookies are declared via the API we only consider changes to secure cookies as preventing BFCacheing.

 This would happen some time after the [API][api] is stable.
-It would need to be announced ahead of time and perhaps also use console warnings or other prompts to raise awareness.
+It would need to be well announced ahead of time and perhaps also use console warnings or other prompts to raise awareness.